fderyckel/ifitwala_ed_documentation/ifitwala_ed_documentation/www/docs/user/manual/en/education-settings/02_academic-year.md

 ## 4. Validation rules
 Here are some of the validation rules we have put in place to ensure the integrity of the data.

-* unique name for academic year
+* unique name for the academic year for a given school
 * the start of the academic year cannot be after the end of the academic year (or vice-versa)